MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 4. The basic idea is to use extrusion on this dual to obtain the linear cellular partition of the spherical shell.
 However, this extrusion is done radially, from r_in to r_out.
 This will stretch each dual polygon and create edges perpendicular to the sphere that are not parallel to each other.
 Therefore, this requires a modification of the existing approach.

-5. This is found by using Ohori et al.'s approach to incrementally build linear cell complexes.
+5. This is found by using Ohori et al.'s approach [1] to incrementally build linear cell complexes.
 The strategy is to create one dart per dual vertex.
 We then specify which vertex darts should appear in each of the faces.
 While constructing the faces we create lists corresponding to each volume that indicates which faces are on the boundary of the volume.
 Then we create the volumes by sewing the faces together.

+[1] Ohori K.A., Damiand G., Ledoux H. (2014) Constructing an n-dimensional Cell Complex from a Soup of (n − 1)-Dimensional Faces.
+In: Gupta P., Zaroliagis C. (eds) Applied Algorithms.
+ICAA 2014.
+Lecture Notes in Computer Science, vol 8321.
+Springer, Cham. https://doi.org/10.1007/978-3-319-04126-1_4